pr01og/upwork_test_answers/ios_programming_test.md

 * myLabel.numberOfLines = 0; CGRect currentFrame = myLabel.frame; CGSize max = CGSizeMake(myLabel.frame.size.width, 500); CGSize expected = [myString sizeWithFont:myLabel.font constrainedToSize:max lineBreakMode:myLabel.lineBreakMode]; currentFrame.size.height = expected.height; myLabel.frame = currentFrame;
 * You have to use UITextView for this purpose, otherwise Apple will rejects your app submission.

-66. What does a «__block» type specifier mean?
+66. What does a "__block" type specifier mean?
 Answers:
 * Modifications made with the variable marked with __block inside the block are not visible outside of it.
 * Modifications done with the variable marked with __block inside the block are also visible outside of it.